Advertisement

 Idioms and Phrases

-- no worries, Informal.
-Also not to worry.
+no worries, Also not to worry

-- Don’t be worried or troubled; everything will be fine:
+Don’t be worried or troubled; everything will be fine.

 We'll help you move your stuff, no worries!

-- (used as a conventional reply to thank you or thanks):
+(used as a conventional reply to thank you or thanks).

 Oh, no worries, it was fun having you come with us!